nawazishbilal/ai_pronounciation/README.md

 pip install -r requirements.txt
 ```

+In Windows, install eSpeak from the internet.

-For Windows/Ubuntu install espeak as follows:
+For Ubuntu install espeak as follows:

 ```bash
 sudo apt install espeak